cn0047/stash/ed/t/systemdesign.md

 • What level of service do competitors provide?
 • Is service for consumers or enterprises?

-Service-level agreement (SLA) - commitment between a service provider and a client: quality, availability, responsibility, performance, costs, etc.

-Service-level objective (SLO) - (key element of SLA) specific measurable characteristics of the SLA such as availability, throughput, frequency, response time, or quality.

 Service-level indicator (SLI) - measure of the service level provided by a service provider to a customer.
 Common SLIs include latency, throughput, availability, error rate, durability, correctness, etc.

+Service-level objective (SLO) - (key element of SLA) specific measurable characteristics of the SLA such as availability, throughput, frequency, response time, or quality.
+SLOs - `lower bound ≤ SLI ≤ upper bound`.
+Publishing SLOs to users sets expectations about how service will perform.

+Service-level agreement (SLA) - commitment (contract) between a service provider and a client: quality, availability, responsibility, performance, costs, etc.